firemountain154B/HSV/Verification_Plan.md

 ##### Inject Bug
 Deliberately set the the redundant AHBVGA with different input data, check whether the DLS_ERROR can give out successfully.s

 ## Formal Verification
 ### GPIO
-Use assumption to make sure, the GPIO can have input of the correct timing specification
+Use assumption to limit the input space
 - how to assume..
-Use assert to check whether the output and input can match each other.
+Use assert to check the correct behavior of GPIO
-- assert HWDATA = GPIOOUT
+- assert when set the dir 1'b1 HWDATA |=> GPIOOUT
-- assert HRDATA = GPIOIN
+- assert when set the dir 1'b0 GPIOIN |=> HRDATA
 ### VGA
 Use assumption to make sure,input is valid
-- how to assume..
+-
 Use cover to check the output data
 - RGB can output the correct operation

 ## Code and Function Coverage
 ### GPIO
 creat 1 coverage